 Many ad technologies, such as ad networks, ad exchanges, and DSPs, were introduced to streamline the media buying process.
 Despite the resemblance in their purpose, these technologies have distinct roles in the paid advertising ecosystem.
 This article looks at their differences to clear the confusion.

 Ad network meaning: An ad network is an aggregator that brokers deals between advertisers and publishers in the programmatic marketplace.
 They represent media owners in the advertising space, group their ad inventory, and sell it programmatically through auctions.
 Their introduction in the digital advertising space solved major scaling problems by eliminating face-to-face negotiations and the manual insertion of orders.

-Ad networks operate by gathering ad inventory from suppliers – websites, apps, streaming services, etc. – and matching them to advertisers who need to show their ads to appropriate audiences.
-The ads are managed by the network’s algorithm according to an advertiser’s targeting criteria and budget.
-Ad networks also act as a commercial intermediary, in charge of monetizing the supply side by offering the best ad placement for the demand side.
+Ad networks gather ad inventory from suppliers – websites, apps, streaming services, etc. – and match them to advertisers who need to show their ads to appropriate audiences.
+The network’s algorithm manages the ads according to an advertiser’s targeting criteria and budget.
+Ad networks also act as a commercial intermediaries, monetizing the supply side by offering the best ad placement for the demand side.

-Ad networks segment the ad traffic they acquire from publishers and sell it to advertisers in bulk based on CPM (cost per thousand impressions) or cost per click (CPC) models.
-With this arrangement, advertisers get the exposure they need, and publishers earn extra revenue.
+Ad networks segment the ad traffic they acquire from publishers and sell it to advertisers based on CPM (cost per thousand impressions) or cost per click (CPC) models.
+This arrangement allows advertisers to get the exposure they need, and publishers earn extra revenue.

-As the industry developed, more ad networks were launched, fragmenting the market bit by bit.
-Each network brought its own publishers, and as such, reaching large audiences became difficult.
+As the industry developed, more ad networks were launched, fragmenting the market.
+Each network brought its publishers, so reaching large audiences became difficult.